 Synonyms for productive include creative, industrious, and fruitful.
 Being productive doesn’t mean you have to knock out the Q3 financial results, create the annual board of directors PowerPoint presentation, or even complete your expense reports during your travel.

 Being productive means identifying the task(s) that will make you smile or cause the greatest sigh of relief when you are done.
 Preparing for the next day’s presentation might be just the task that will ensure you are relaxed and get a good night’s sleep so you can be at your best the next day.

 Today, many airlines offer onboard Wi-Fi.
 As a business traveler, I find this to be a good value.
-Traveling coast-to-coast, I have more than four hours of fairly uninterrupted time to respond to email, catch up on travel expenseproduct/technology functionality, teach myself to use a new software application, or just to look at my work week and feel comfortable that nothing has slipped through the cracks.
+Traveling coast-to-coast, I have more than four hours of fairly uninterrupted time to respond to email, teach myself to use a new software application, or just to look at my work week and feel comfortable that nothing has slipped through the cracks.

 Tip 3 – Be in the “Zone”

 Time zone, that is!
 There is a Zen saying I really like: “Wherever you go, there you are.”
 I am sure that there is a much deeper philosophical meaning to this phrase, but for me it has always meant getting into the local time zone.

 I change my watch, phone and computer almost immediately after I get on the plane.
 It sets my mind in the time zone where I will be landing and spending the next several days.
 It is critical that you get your sleep pattern adjusted so you can get a good night’s sleep to be at your best.
 As many physicians will tell you, getting a good night’s sleep is one of the most effective tools for maintaining your health.